YashAnand1/UnderstandingLDAP/README.md

 </div>

 ### Modifying A Directory
-GIven that the entries from my LDIF File had been added to the directory, I modify these entries by creating another LDIF File called **[`modify.ldif`](https://github.com/YashAnand1/UnderstandingLDAP/blob/main/modify.ldif)** which has been explained below:
+Given that the entries from my LDIF File had been added to the directory, I modify these entries by creating another LDIF File called **[`modify.ldif`](https://github.com/YashAnand1/UnderstandingLDAP/blob/main/modify.ldif)**, whose explanation is given below:

 <div align=center>